kerinl/RDC-Debian/README.md

 ### 12) Log out of your Linux machine session

-### 13) On you Windows machine, type _rdc_ in start menu, enter your Linux machine IP.
+### 13) On you Windows machine, type _rdc_ in the start menu, enter your Linux machine IP.
 A new window will open.
 Log in with your Linux username and password.